 The size and detailing of buildings shall be designed to reduce the visual perception of bulk and mass.
-The façade should have sufficient architectural detail to mitigate issues of scale and to ensure overall aesthetic appearance.
+The façade should have both horizontal and vertical elements to break down the scale and enhance the appearance sufficient architectural detail to mitigate issues of scale and to ensure overall aesthetic appearance.